rjcorwin/Drupal-Workflow-Extensions/README.txt

 =============
-If you have Workflow Named Transitions installed (highly recommended for full flexibility), visit Administer >> Site building >> Workflow and click the "Edit labels" tab to enter custom labels.
+If you have Workflow Named Transitions installed (highly recommended for full flexibility), visit Administer >> Site building >> Workflow and click the "Edit labels" tab to enter your custom labels.
-With the Token module installed you may use replacement tokens in your labels, for instance:
+With the Token module installed you may use replacement tokens in your custom labels, for instance:
   "Reject submission, return to [author-name]" or "Transition to [workflow]:[workflow-new-state-name]"